Work / Birda · Photo AI

 The Opportunistic Photographer

-• Multiple options when the photo could be one of several similar species
+• Multiple options for similar species

-Goals in Birda
+Goals

 Identify later Name species Build a log Share finds